-Hydrangeas boast hundreds of tiny delicate petals that add amazing texture to any bouquet and have become the flower of preference for delicate occasions such as weddings and baby showers.
+Hydrangeas are a fan favorite amongst floral enthusiasts everywhere.
+These beautiful blooms contain hundreds of tiny delicate petals that add amazing texture to any bouquet.
+A hydrangeas effortless elegance allows the bloom to be the flower of preference for special occasions such as weddings and baby showers.

 Step 2: Prepare your flowers and greens

-Removing leaves is a great trick for ensuring petals get the most hydration possible.
-Leaves tend to absorb a large amount of moisture that should be going to the petals of the flower.
+PRO TIP: Removing leaves is a great trick for ensuring petals get the most hydration possible.
+Leaves tend to absorb a large amount of moisture that should be going to the petals of the flower instead.

 Step 3: Arrange the Hydrangeas and Ruscus